“Why can’t you live off beans and rice? And live like everybody else?”

 - After 30 minutes ~ telease the valve by flipping the release pressure lever with a point instrument.
 Warning: be prepared to witness large bursts of steam pressure.

 - Wait until it releases all the excess steam, once the valve has dropped ~ it is now safe to open the lid.

 For stove top, the goal here is to keep everything at a simmer but not overly, and keep adding water whenever it dries up.
 This entire process takes anywhere from 30 to 45 minutes.

-Otherwise, so long as we don’t live in world akin to Soylent Green, then I am happy.
+So long as we don’t live in world akin to Soylent Green, I am happy.

-That concludes first of the two part.
-I shall elaborate my thoughts alongside reserved ambivalence(s) together with references and citations wherever possible.
+This concludes first of the two part.
+In the next part, I will continue elaborating my thoughts; alongside reserved ambivalence(s) together with references and citations wherever possible.